MakoriNyachaki/SQL/Readme.md

 ### SQL
-_SQL_- stands for Structured Query Language.It is used to communicate with database management systems.
+* _SQL_- stands for Structured Query Language.It is a programming language used to communicate with Relational Database Management Systems(RDBMS).
-It is used to update data on a database, or retrieve data from a database.
+* It is used to update data on a database, or retrieve data from a database.
-* The most common SQL commands are: _INSERT, UPDATE, DROP, SELECT, ALTER_
+* SQL is defined by:

+    1. *Data Definition Language (DDL)* which deals with schema creation and modification.
+Forexample; CREATE TABLE, ALTER TABLE...
+    2. *Data Manipulation Language (DML) provides the constructs to query data  such as SELECT statement and to update the data such as INSERT, UPDATE, and DELETE statements.
+    3. *Data Control Language (DCL) has statements dealing with user authorization and security.
+They include GRANT and REVOKE.
+##### SQL Standard
+The SQL standard formalizes SQL syntax structures and behaviors across database products.This makes it more important to the open-source databases such as MYSQL and POstgreSQL where the RDBMS are mainly developed by communities.

+##### SQL Dialects
+* Dialects result from requests of new features that do not exist in SQL standard yet.
+* The dialects include: PL/SQL (Procedural Language SQL), Transact-SQL/T-SQL, PL/pgSQL, MySQL.

+##### SQL Syntax
+* SQL is a declarative language and therefore, its syntax reads like a natural language.
+* An SQL statement starts with  a verb that describes the action example INSERT.
+* It is then followed by a subject and a predicate.
+A predicate specifies conditions which can be evaluated as TRUE, FALSE or UNKNOWN.
+* Easy to use and understand mainly because it was designed for the non-technical people.
+However, lately it being used by highly technical people like Data Analysts/Scientists.
+#### Note
+* To make SQL commands more readable use *uppercase* for _SQL keywords_ and *lowercase* for _SQL identifiers_.
 ## SELECT
 * Used in retrieving data from database tables.
 * It can be used to retrieve the whole data or partial data.